Fitness Testing

 weights: males use 3 kg, females 2 kg, and all youth the 2 kg power ball.

 scoring: The measurement is recorded in feet and inches to the nearest inch, measuring from the outer edge of the launch line to the central point where the Power Ball first lands.
-The best result of three throws is recorded.
+The best result of two throws is recorded.

 advantages: this test is easy and quick to perform for an individual, with the equipment required relatively cheap.

 disadvantages: several people are needed to conduct this test smoothly: one to mark results, another to check technique and another to collect and return the balls.
-If testing a large group of subjects, it can be time consuming to put all of them through this test.
+If testing a large group of participants, it can be time consuming to put all of them through this test.

 comments: The angle the ball is thrown is important.
 You may want to explain to the subject about the optimal angle for maximal distance, and to allow some practice attempts.